UK Tabloids Doxxed the 'Hero' Hacker Who Stopped a Global Cyberattack

 for all you know his mom has cancer and he's staying home to help with her medical care, you insensitive clod!

-Irresponsible and possibly dangerous (Score:5, Insightful)
+Irresponsible and possibly dangerous (Score:4, Insightful)

 Bad press: Exposing an accidental good actor that specifically asked to remain anonymous so he could do his work.